thu-tram/mangg-may-tinh/routing/distance-vector.md

 <img width="900px" src="/assets/routing/2-074-split-and-poison1.png">

-By contrast, if we used the poison reverse approach, R3 explicitly sends poison back to R2: ``I'm R3, and A is infinity away from me.''
+By contrast, if we used the poison reverse approach, R3 explicitly sends poison back to R2: "I'm R3, and A is infinity away from me."
 R2 accepts this advertisement (Rule 2, route from its next-hop), and updates its table to invalidate the path via R3.
 The poison reverse advertisement immediately eliminates the routing loop.

 <img width="900px" src="/assets/routing/2-075-split-and-poison2.png">